Strong Programs and Faculty

 Truman State University has achieved recognition as one of the nation’s most notable public universities.
-Its student body is a selective one, helping to ensure a quality learning environment.
+Our student body is a selective one, helping to ensure a quality learning environment.

 Choose from a wide range of music graduate study options.
-Our flexible degree programs are designed to meet the needs of the individual graduate student.
+Our flexible degree programs are designed to meet your individual needs.
 Our faculty are nationally and internationally recognized performers, conductors, composers, and scholars.

 We offer the Master of Arts degree in:

 Learn more about the requirements for the Music Master of Arts program in the Truman Catalog.

 For more information about our Master of Arts in Music program, contact Victor Marquez-Barrios.

 More information on Instrumental Conducting can be found on the Truman Bands website.